Torksi/rql/README.md

 ## Key Features

 - **Simple and intuitive syntax** - RQL is designed to be easy to learn and use.
 The syntax is similar to [KQL](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/) or [XQL](https://docs-cortex.paloaltonetworks.com/r/Cortex-XDR/Cortex-XDR-XQL-Language-Reference/Get-Started-with-XQL), but with a few key differences that make it more intuitive and powerful.
-- **Light, type-safe, and dependency-free** - RQL is written in TypeScript and compiled to JavaScript.
-It has no dependencies and is very lightweight, making it easy to integrate into any project.
+- **Light, type-safe and developer friendly** - RQL is written in TypeScript and compiled to JavaScript.
+It is very lightweight and has a great documentation, making it easy to integrate into any project.

 ## Quick Start Guide